 While both types are intended to automate tasks a user would otherwise perform manually on their computer, the specific use cases are different between them.

 Attended Automations are automations that run under human supervision and, because of this, are best suited for use with smaller, more fragmented tasks.
 For example, the submission of an expense report is a task that lends itself to attended automation.
 The user provides the credentials to log in to the system and the automation then fills in the requisite information, attaches any needed items, and submits the report on the user's behalf.

 As there is always a human user present, attended automations must not be created with or granted permissions to perform tasks the user themselves could not.
 Any credentials required during the execution of an attended process should always be credentials that the user triggering the automation knows and provides themselves.

 This is because there is no way to ensure security isolation between a running automation and the machine user.
 If the automation itself performs actions the user does not have access to, it would thereby allow that user access that they are not otherwise granted.
 Taking the expense report example from above, if bundled in that automation is also the process of approving expense reports, the user could simply pause or stop the automation after it has logged in to the approval system and then approve any report in any amount, an action they could not perform with their own credentials.

-From our example above, the approval of expense reports would be such a task.
-The automation, with no human user present, would log in to the necessary system and then process any submitted expense reports and, if they match a defined rule (e.g. under a specified amount), automatically approve them.
+From the example above, the approval of expense reports would be such a task.
+The automation, with no human user present, would log in to the necessary system, and then process any submitted expense reports and, if they match a defined rule (e.g. under a specified amount), automatically approve them.

 In this example, the unattended process is provided the access to approve the expense reports through credential assets that are configured by the Administrator.
-This provides security isolation as the automation developers only reference credentials to be provided, and a clear audit chain as records of who obtains and manage the credentials used by the automation are always logged.
+This provides security isolation as the automation developers only reference credentials to be provided.
+Besides, it guarantees a clear audit chain as records of who obtains and manages the credentials used by the automation are always logged.